hschne/rails-mini-profiler/README.md

 ```

 Only requests by explicitly set users will be stored.
 To configure how individual users are identified see [Users](#Users)

+## Why Rails Mini Profiler?

+Improving the performance of any application is a 3-step process.
+You have to answer these questions:

+1. What is slow?
+2. Why is it slow?
+3. Did my solution fix the slowness?

+I'm a huge fan of [rack-mini-profiler](https://github.com/MiniProfiler/rack-mini-profiler), and AMP tools such as [Skylight](https://www.skylight.io/) or [Scout APM](https://scoutapm.com), and each of these tools has its place.

+APM tools are excellent for profiling your app in production - aka. they show you what is slow - and offer _some_ hints as to what causes the slowdown. `rack-mini-profiler` can do some sampling in production, but excels at providing detailed insight into _why_ something is slow, using Flamegraphs and detailed query information.

+Rails Mini Profiler improves upon `rack-mini-profiler` in the latter regard.
+It is a developer tool, rather than a monitoring tool, and sets a big focus on developer experience.
+Simply put, it aims to be the best tool available to help you figure out _why_ specific requests are slow.

+As such, compared to `rack-mini-profiler`, it does not support non-Rails apps (e.g. Sinatra) or production sampling, but provides a much better user experience and better supports API-only applications.

 ## Troubleshooting